 - The District has identified a Liaison to the Department of Public Health (LDPH) who serves as the liaison to the LADPH in the event of a COVID-19 cluster or outbreak.
-The LDPH for Lancaster School District is the Jennifer Sampson, the Coordinator of School Safety and Emergency Management.
-She can be reached at Pupil Safety and Attendance, (661) 723-0351 x.
-468.

-- 2. The District has established COVID Compliance Task Force (CTF) at each school and district office site charged with establishing and enforcing COVID-19 prevention and safety protocols.
-The task force is comprised of:

-- a.
-Administrator(s)

-- b.
-School nurse

-- c.
-Health clerk, as necessary

-- d.
-TAL rep or member

-- e.
-CSEA rep or member

-- f.
-Any other employee of the school or district deemed necessary

-- 3. The CTF at each school will be responsible for following the LADPH decision pathway for persons who have not yet been tested for COVID-19 but screen positive for symptoms prior to entry to the facility or while at the facility.
+The LDPH for Lancaster School District is the Brian Hook, the Coordinator of Health and Community Services.
+He can be reached at Pupil Safety and Attendance, (661) 723-0351 x.
+57118. - 2.
+The school principal is designated as the School COVID-19 Compliance Officer, responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID-19. - 3.
+The District has established COVID-19 Compliance Task Force (CTF) at each school and district office site charged with establishing and enforcing COVID-19 prevention and safety protocols.
+The task force is comprised of: - a.
+Administrator(s) who is the Compliance Officer - b.
+School nurse - c.
+Health clerk, as necessary - d.
+TAL rep or member - e.
+CSEA rep or member - f.
+Any other employee of the school or district deemed necessary - 4.
+The CTF at each school will be responsible for following the LADPH decision pathway for persons who have not yet been tested for COVID-19 but screen positive for symptoms

-- 4. A plan for the isolation of students who have symptoms consistent with COVID-19 infection. - 5.
-A plan to offer testing to those who were exposed to a case while at the facility.
+- prior to entry to the facility or while at the facility. - 5.
+Seating charts in all classrooms. - 6.
+A plan for the isolation of students or staff who have symptoms consistent with COVID-19 infection. - 7.
+A plan to test those who were exposed to a case while at the facility or who are showing symptoms.

-Exclusionary Note: Vaccinated persons who are a close contact to a confirmed case are not required to quarantine and test for COVID-19 if they meet all of the following criteria:
+Exclusionary Note: Vaccinated and boosted Persons who are a close contact to a confirmed case are not required to quarantine if they meet all of the following criteria:

-- Are fully vaccinated (i.e., ≥ 2 weeks following receipt of the second dose in a 2-dose COVID-19 vaccine series or ≥ 2 weeks following receipt of one dose of a single-dose COVID-19 vaccine), - 2.
+- 1. Are fully vaccinated and boosted (i.e., ≥ 2 weeks following receipt of the booster to any COVID vaccination), - 2.
 Are within 3 months following receipt of the last dose in the series of vaccinations, and - 3.
-Have remained asymptomatic since last contact with the infect person.
+Wear a surgical or N95 mask for 10 days after the exposure. - 4.
+Get tested for COVID-19 after learning of the exposure on the 5th day after exposure. - 5.
+Have remained asymptomatic since last contact with the infected person.